-Head: Prof. Dr. Christian Ramsauer
+Head of the Institute: Univ.-Prof. Dipl.-Ing.
+Dr.techn.
+Christian Ramsauer

 The main emphasis in the field of innovation and industrial management are reflected in initiatives, research and teaching.

 - Laboratory for Innovation: Here students researchers, start-ups and industrial partners meet to increase the innovative power of all stakeholders.
 The FabLab supports with modern and digital production machines. - LEAD Factory: The focus of this learning factory in research and teaching is on Lean, Energy efficiency, Agility and Digitization. - Product Innovation Project: Every year, up to 10 student teams face the challenges of the industry.
 The goal is to realize new product concepts, business plans and working prototypes. - Harvard Case Study Teaching: This participant centred learning method is used to analyse and discuss real case studies.